ferrnandom/Denmark-Ecommerce-EDA/README.md

 ## Strategic Recommendations

 1.  **Launch "Pro Bundles"** – Bundle mice and cables with every MacBook sale to increase accessory margins.
-2.  **VIP Loyalty Tier** – Offer exclusive trade-in credits for new flagship releases to the top 40 customers.
+2.  **VIP Loyalty Program** – Give our top 40 customers special trade-in credits whenever a new flagship product is released.
+This makes it easier for them to upgrade and keeps our most important shoppers happy.
 3.  **Hovedstaden Optimization** – Leverage the 72% geographic concentration to offer localized same-day delivery in the capital region.

 ---